chemodun/X4TransactionLogAnalyzer/README.md

   - Fixed:
     - For non-container wares average price was excluded from calculation
     - Multiple other small fixes and improvements
+    - If game and save paths are set, resetting dialogs will start from those paths
 - 1.2.0 (2025-09-05)
   - Fixed:
     - Station wasn't loaded if has Player ships docked